jettisonjoe/config_files/README.md

 **.i3status.conf** - Config file for i3 window manager's status line (usually at the bottom of the screen).

+**Preferences.sublime-settings** - User settings file for Sublime Text 3.
+Should be copied to .config/sublime-text-3/Packages/User/.

 **term_colors.txt** - Preferred terminal color definitions in plain text form for reference.